Frequently Asked Questions

 Please do not submit a new application.
 Instead, contact your caseworker directly or reach out to our office for assistance.

-How will I know when my rent or utility has been paid?
+How will I know when my rent has been paid?

-After a check for rent or utility has been written in your behalf, the caseworker handling your case will send you a confirmation that your assistance check has been issued.
+After a check for rent has been written in your behalf, the caseworker handling your case will send you a confirmation that your assistance check has been issued.